VinzenzAlb/sproof-challenge/README.md

 ## Overview

 A React application with a Node.js backend that demonstrates PDF viewing and simulates document signing.
 The signing process is pseudo-implemented for demonstration purposes.
+Currently deployed at [https://sproof-challenge.vercel.app/](https://sproof-challenge.vercel.app/)

 ## Key Features